 Though the building can be appreciated, in some way, by all, there is a beauty reserved specifically by the owner.
-Like holding a Takumi frame in hand and noticing the unique bridge weld or perforations along the eyewire, the Walker House is a revelation—the experience of small, almost imperceptible details that reveal the artisan behind the piece over time.
+Like holding an exceptionally crafted TK style in hand and noticing the unique bridge weld or perforations along the eyewire, the Walker House is a revelation—the experience of small, almost imperceptible details that reveal the artisan behind the piece over time.

 Wright, of course, was not the only architect to take inspiration from the Japanese.
 Throughout the States—and along the West Coast, in particular—structures were erected that paid homage, subtly and otherwise, to the Land of the Rising Sun.
 Wright’s contemporaries Richard Neutra and Rudolph M. Schindler both incorporated Japanese elements,

 Wright employed local Carmel stone to the home’s interior and exterior for a truly seamless effect.